neuromechanist/bids-examples/emg_examples/Fields necessary to describe EMG-BIDS recordings.md

 Skeletal (bony) references are used for EEG electrode placement.
 They can also be used for muscles that attach directly to the skeleton or skull.
 Many facial muscles (used for expression and therefore often studied in relation to cognitive neuroscience and communication) attach only to soft tissue.
 Also sphincter muscles are not attached to bone.

-Electrode (when monopolar) or electrode pair (aka channel) placement (when bipolar) can be according to a systematic procedure using landmarks and numerical coordinates (**Anatomical/Landmark localizer**), to a systematic procedure using fractions (that imply scaling to the participant, like “Slightly medial of the distal 1/4 of the 1st ossa metacarpalia (SENIAM)”), or according to a **functional localizer** and for example palpating.
+Electrode (when monopolar) or electrode pair (aka channel) placement (when bipolar) can be according to a systematic procedure using landmarks and numerical coordinates (**Anatomical/Landmark localizer**), to a systematic procedure using fractions (that imply scaling to the participant, like "Slightly medial of the distal 1/4 of the 1st ossa metacarpalia (SENIAM)"), or according to a **functional localizer** and for example palpating.

 Should we request the method that the fucntional/anatomical localizer is used?
 Example palpation may be functional but it is different from asking the perosn to move or contract their muscle and then locate the muscle.